What is Zenhub?

 Sub-tasks | Hours | Specific work within issues | "Write unit tests" |

-This hierarchy flows naturally from strategic to tactical.
-Goals & Planning displays the top three levels by default, with options to show individual issues when needed for detailed planning.
+Goals & Planning Panel displays the top 3 levels by default, with options to show individual issues when needed for detailed planning.

-Goals & Planning Panel - Your strategic planning hub for creating initiatives, projects, and epics.
-Keeps high-level planning separate from daily execution.
+Goals & Planning Panel is your strategic planning hub for creating initiatives, projects, and epics, keeping high-level planning separate from daily execution.

-Timeline - Scheduling and roadmap view showing how projects, milestones, and releases align over time.
+Timeline is the scheduling and roadmap view showing how projects, milestones, and releases align over time.

-Work Tracker - Team coordination center showing all active development work as it moves through workflow stages.
+Work Tracker is the team coordination center showing all active development work as it moves through workflow stages.

-Daily Standup - Team view for daily meetings showing what everyone worked on yesterday, today, and any blockers.
+Daily Standup is the team view for daily meetings, showing what everyone worked on yesterday and today, and any blockers.

-My Work - Personal dashboard aggregating everything assigned to you across all projects.
+My Work is your personal dashboard aggregating everything assigned to you across all projects.

-Managing daily tasks: Use Work Tracker to coordinate with teammates and track sprint progress.
+Use the Work Tracker to coordinate with teammates and track sprint progress.

-Checking project schedules: Review Timeline to understand milestone dates and release coordination.
+Review the Timeline to understand milestone dates and release coordination.

 FAQ